JSON Schema Validation¶

 scenarios/*.yaml

-files - CI/CD pipeline: Validates scenarios on push/PR
+files - CI pipeline: Validates scenarios on push/PR

 Python API¶